pedhmendes/sir-model/README.md

 ## Update / Presentation
 I did a presentation about SIR Model for Introduction to Dynamical Systems.
 The pdf and tex source can be found in this repo.

-I also updated the codes, there is new plots and gifs.
+I also updated the codes, there are new plots and gifs.

 ## Running